 Greater efficiency: Docker containers help us to deploy, update and scale our application easily and more quickly.

-Platform Independent: We can run Docker container on Linux, Windows or any Public Cloud platforms such as Azure, AWS, GCP, DigitalOcean, etc. and even on raspberry pi.
+Platform Independent: We can run Docker containers on Linux, Windows or any Public Cloud platforms such as Azure, AWS, GCP, DigitalOcean, etc. and even on raspberry pi.

 Secure: Docker containers are secure as it provides great isolation among application running as a container.
-Each container has its own filesystem, namespace, and cgroups so if any application attacked by any intrusion or malware, it will only affect that single container.
+Each container has its own filesystem, namespace, and groups, so if any application is attacked by any intrusion or malware, it will only affect that single container.

 Cost-effective: – Docker container is also cost-effective as we require fewer servers to run our applications and indirectly saving licensing costs of OS.